titocampis/openliberty-containerize-guide/README.md

 - [ ] Optimizing the image size
 - [ ] Testing the microservices
 - [ ] Running the tests
+- [ ] package.sh to execute mvn in one stage of Dockerfile
 - [ ] Great work!
 You’re done!